By the Economic Development Partnership of North Carolina

 Ranging from IT and fintech to cleantech and biotech, cutting-edge businesses value North Carolina for its workforce talent, educational assets, and an ecosystem that fosters research and innovation.

-The Raleigh-Durham metropolitan area, for example, ranks among the top 10 tech-talent markets in the U.S., according to the latest annual Scoring Tech Talent Report from CBRE, a global real estate services firm.
-Charlotte has the nation’s fastest-growing pool of technology talent, the report says.
+The Raleigh-Durham metropolitan area, for example, ranks among the top 10 tech-talent markets in the U.S., according to CBRE.

-Winston-Salem, meanwhile, has dramatically reshaped its historic downtown through its Innovation Quarter, offering 1.2-million-square-feet of office, retail and greenspace catering to technology and research enterprises.
-The district, governed by Wake Forest School of Medicine, is focused biomedical science, information technology, digital media, clinical services and advanced materials.
+Winston-Salem, meanwhile, has dramatically reshaped its historic downtown through its Innovation Quarter, offering 1.2-million square feet of office, retail and greenspace catering to technology and research enterprises.
+The district, governed by Wake Forest School of Medicine, is focused on biomedical science, information technology, digital media, clinical services and advanced materials.
 Ninety companies operate in the district, including anchor tenant Inmar Intelligence, a data analytics leader that moved its headquarters and 900 employees there six years ago.

 Statewide, North Carolina’s tech-talent pipeline is fueled by graduates from internationally recognized research universities Duke, the University of North Carolina-Chapel Hill, and North Carolina State.
 N.C.
-State, for example, houses the PowerAmerica Institute, a public-private partnership electronics manufacturing institute developing next-generation semiconductor chips for a wide range of industrial applications.
+State, for example, houses the PowerAmerica Institute, an electronics manufacturing institute developing next-generation semiconductor chips for a wide range of industrial applications.

 The state’s 58-campus community college system, the third-largest in the nation, is also a wellspring of talent and has pioneered some of the nation’s most advanced technical programs.
 Wake Technical Community College, for example, launched the nation’s first associate’s degree in business analytics.